Office bullying is a real epidemic. Learn how to spot it, its effects and what you can do to stop it.

-1) The negative behavior must occur more than once.
+- The negative behavior must occur more than once.

-2) The parties in conflict are not of equal strength-one has more power than the other, either because of his/her status, physical strength, social influence, or similar.
+- The parties in conflict are not of equal strength-one has more power than the other, either because of his/her status, physical strength, social influence, or similar.

 Do you remember that scene from Office Space when, after reluctantly complying with repeated requests of moving his workstation, Milton ends up in a super-cramped cubicle but is told by Lumbergh that he must move to the basement?
 And when he moves his desk to the squalid, dingy, poorly lit company basement, he is told by Lumbergh that now is a good opportunity for him to work on the cockroach problem?
 That is what bullying is about.

-'Office Space' Might be Fiction, but The Effects of Bullying Are Not
+Office Space Might be Fiction, but the Effects of Bullying are Not

 There are serious negative consequences for people on the receiving end of the bullying behavior, as well as for the organization where the bullying takes place.
 Forty percent of bullied targets experience adverse health effects.
-In addition, there is a strong correlation between bullying at work and
+In addition, there is a strong correlation between bullying at work and:

-- intention to leave (i.e., the more vicious the bullying, the more the target wants to quit);
+- Intention to leave (i.e., the more vicious the bullying, the more the target wants to quit)

-- reduced focus and motivation at work;
+- Reduced focus and motivation at work

-- decreased organizational commitment and satisfaction; and
+- Decreased organizational commitment and satisfaction

-- workload stress resulting from negative relationships with colleagues.
+- Workload stress resulting from negative relationships with colleagues

 In fact, not only are the bullied likely to be persistently victimized, but they often have to put up with a work culture that is condoning the bullying, and, at times, even faulting the bullied targets for the bully's behavior.
 Still today, despite public campaigns to raise awareness on this issue, 71% of employer handling of bullying and 60% of coworker reactions remain averse to the targets.